 It’s often considered normal to be plagued by pimples as a teenager, but many people continue to battle this symptom well into adulthood.
 In any stage of life, there’s a reason behind the acne, and it’s not hormones (hormones are simply a trigger).
 I revealed the underlying cause of cystic acne decades ago and have helped many people rid themselves of this condition.

 Every once in a while someone may get some clogged pores that result in a very mild case of acne, but this naturally occurring acne is rare.
 If you suffer from more than just the occasional clogged pore, there’s an underlying issue behind your acne.
 For a complete understanding of acne and how to heal, read Liver Rescue: Answers to Eczema, Psoriasis, Diabetes, Strep, Acne, Gout, Bloating, Gallstones, Adrenal Stress, Fatigue, Fatty Liver, Weight Issues, SIBO & Autoimmune Disease.

 There are two prevalent misconceptions surrounding acne.
-First off, many acne sufferers are told that their bodies are overproducing sebum and dead skin cells, which can lead to clogged pores.
+One is that the body is overproducing sebum and dead skin cells, which can lead to clogged pores.
 Certain medical professionals suggest that if bacteria from the skin’s surface gets into these clogged pores, these areas will grow infected and inflamed.
 This is inaccurate.
-Acne is not made up of the naturally occurring oils in your body and these oils in no way lead to cystic acne.
+Acne is not made up of the naturally occurring oils in your body, and these oils in no way lead to cystic acne.

 Acne & Antibiotics